MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ## Getting Started

-To run this script you'll need to have Python 3.6.x install which you can find [here](https://www.python.org/downloads/ "Python Download Link").
+To run this script you'll need to have Python 3.6.x installed which you can find [here](https://www.python.org/downloads/ "Python Download Link").

 ### Features